NC State

 Earth System Science (MEA 100) is required of all students in our department.
 The lecture and lab will be added to your shopping cart soon.
 If you received a 3 or higher on the AP Environmental Science exam, let me know.

-You should be enrolled in COS 100: Science of Change, which is the orientation to college for students in the College of Sciences.
+You should enroll in COS 100: Science of Change, which is the orientation to college for students in the College of Sciences.
 You are required to take this in the fall.
-You can change the section if needed.

 Mathematics